waaman/base-alpine/README.md

 # base-alpine

-Image based on Alpine Linux
+Image based on Alpine Linux as base image.